 Access to External Resources:

 There can be times when you need to meet some tight due dates in which ready-made designs can help a lot.
 Both Cricut Maker and Cameo 3 provide a range of free designs.
 Cricut has fifty free templates.
 25 of these are your sewing projects.
 Also, you can upload your ready-made designs and even your handwriting to use it as a personalized font.
-Thus, Cricut seems encouraging you to be unique while giving you some excellent choices in case you can’t create your own design.
+Thus, Cricut seems to encourage you to be unique while giving you some excellent choices in case you can’t create your own design.

 Silhouette Cameo 3, on the flip side, provides limited access to fifty designs.
 You need to pay a small charge to get access to other premade designs.
 Cameo 3 comes with a web-based store loaded with almost unlimited templates.
 Thus, Cricut Maker stands out when it comes to giving access to external resources.

-Cricut Maker has superb performance which may benefit someone who must manage an overwhelming workflow.
+Cricut Maker has a superb performance which may benefit someone who must manage an overwhelming workflow.
 Cameo 3 is a fabulous choice, but you can’t call it a workhorse.
 To put it into perspective, think of the reality that Cricut can give 4KGs of cutting power while Cameo 3 can provide only 250 grams.

 Therefore, if you want a machine that provides great variance when it comes to cutting pressure, your best choice can be Cricut Maker.
 Besides, Cricut is quick, precise, and powerful enough to keep your business going.